 Special educational needs and disability provision and policy is formally reviewed annually to ensure that it remains fit for purpose.

-Consistent application of the school’s ‘Behaviour Policy’ helps children behave well, so that they can concentrate fully on learning.
+Consistent use of the school’s ‘Behaviour Policy’ helps children behave well, so that they can concentrate fully on learning.
 What we expect is made explicit: rewards and sanctions reinforce this.
-We have a trained teaching assistant (Emotional Literacy Support Assistant, or ELSA) who provides regular support for individual children who need guidance in developing social skills.
-In addition, we access a counselling service provided by the local cluster of primary schools when this is helpful.
+We have a trained teaching assistant (Emotional Literacy Support Assistant, or ELSA) who provides support for individual children who need guidance in developing social skills.

 Where there is an identified need and a multi-agency approach is required we invite families to participate in the Common Assessment Framework (CAF) process.
-This means we can refer to relevant agencies, as necessary: examples include Social Care, Speech and Language advice, Educational Psychology, Behaviour Support.
+This means we can refer to relevant agencies such as Social Care, Speech and Language advice, Educational Psychology, Behaviour Support.

 In the first instance we ask that parents/carers raise their concerns in conversation with the class teacher, our SENCo or the head teacher.
 It may be a straightforward matter to understand concerns and put things right.
 If this fails to resolve an issue we have a clear complaints procedure to follow (available to download from this website).

-We identify the abilities and aptitudes of all our pupils, including those who are gifted and talented.
-In the classroom, all teachers recognise that there is a variation in the ages and abilities of the pupils and know that it is inappropriate to try to teach all children the same topic at the same rate.
-Activities are differentiated and extension activities are provided for those who require them.
+We identify the abilities and aptitudes of all our pupils, including those who have particular talents.
+In the classroom, all teachers recognise that there is a variation in the attainment of their pupils and know that it is inappropriate to try to teach all children the same topic at the same rate.
+Activities are differentiated and extension activities are provided for those who benefit from them.

-Provision is in line with the national Code of Practice, see link below.
+Provision is in line with the national Code of Practice (link below).